adinabo/skincare_journal/README.md

 - As a user, I want to update my skin type, so I can get the most accurate product recommendations if my skin's needs change.

 ## Future Features

 - **API Integration:** Plan to integrate APIs for a broader range of product recommendations.
 - **Calendar Feature:** Implement a calendar view to track the usage history of products.
 - **User Notifications:** Add reminders for skincare routines and product usage.
 - **Enhanced User Profiles:** Allow users to add more details to their profiles, like skin concerns and goals.
+- **Improved UI/UX:** While I am generally satisfied with the app's appearance, I feel that the interface looks and feels a bit outdated once users log in.

 ## Credits
 - Newcastle College for support